LSSTScienceCollaborations/ObservingStrategy/commissioning/commProp_r-band1hourtimeSeries.md

 ## Technical and/or Science Motivation

-Testing image differencing and alert production;
+Testing image differencing and alert production; PSF characterization and photometric repeatability.